zjulug/git-http-backend-docker/README.md

 # Git Http Backend Docker Image

-This is a docker image contains a git-http-backend server.
+This is a git-http-backend server docker image.

 ## Usage